girishji/search-complete.vim/README.md

 # Performance

 Great care is taken to ensure that responsiveness does not deteriorate when searching large files.
 Large files are searched in installments.
 Each search attempt is limited to 1000 lines (configurable).
+Reduce this number if you prefer faster response (depends on the hardware).
 Between each search attempt input keystrokes are allowed to be queued into Vim's main loop.

 # Contributing